biyxs10/615-Final-Report/README.md

 Due to the error of the local R of the computer, the qmd file cannot be render into ppt, so the original qmd file can only be uploaded first.

 # The Pdf file:
-The pdf file is knit from RMD file into word, after modifying the format and adding chart comments, save as pdf file. word files are also available in the repositories.
+The pdf file is knit from RMD file into word, after modifying the format and adding chart comments, save as pdf file.
+The word file is also available in the repositories.